Increase 3 times your chances of landing an offer Register ×

 You can probably also assume that the algorithm assessing your performance is sufficiently capable that it will be observing you at much the same level as a human interviewer.
 However, it is probably still worth speaking as clearly as possible with these kinds of interviews and paying extra attention to your lighting to ensure that your face is clearly visible.

 No doubt the AIs scoring these interviews are improving all the time, but you still want to make their job as easy as possible.
-Just think about the same things as you would with a live Zoom interview, but more so.
+Just think about the same things as you would with a live Zoom case interview, but more so.

-7. How we can help
+9. How we can help

 There are lots of great free resources on this site to get you started with preparation, from all our articles on case solving and consulting skills to our free case library and peer practice meeting board.

-To step your preparation up a notch, though, our Case Academy course will give you everything you need to know to solve the most complex of cases - whether those are in live interviews, with chatbots, written tests or any other format.
+To step your preparation up a notch, though, our Case Academy course will give you everything you need to know to solve the most complex of cases - whether those are in live case interviews, with chatbots, written tests or any other format.

 Whatever kind of case you end up facing, nothing will bring up your skillset faster than the kind of acute, actionable feedback you can get from a mock case interview a real, MBB consultant.
 Whilst it's possible to get by without this kind of coaching, it does tend to be the biggest single difference maker for successful candidates.
+From one to one practice to personalised preparation plan, our tailored coaching packages will help you achieve your objectives.

 You can find out more on our coaching page: